sveltejs/svelte/documentation/docs/02-template-syntax/05-element-directives.md

 - `capture` — fires the handler during the _capture_ phase instead of the _bubbling_ phase
 - `once` — remove the handler after the first time it runs
 - `self` — only trigger handler if `event.target` is the element itself
+- `nonself` — only trigger handler when `event.target` is not the element itself, e.g. if the event bubbled from a child element
 - `trusted` — only trigger handler if `event.isTrusted` is `true`.
 I.e. if the event is triggered by a user action.

 Modifiers can be chained together, e.g. `on:click|once|capture={...}`.